spencertipping/phi/doc/evaluation.md

 let y = "hi".print in           (* IO[y] != IO["hi".print] *)
   let x = cons(y, x)            (* IO[y] = 0 so this works *)
 ```

+I was going to say that anyone willing to tolerate the IO monad should just go
+and marry Haskell, but now I'm really seeing the virtue of that model.
+Strict IO
+is more complicated than dataflow IO, particularly if the syntax can handle the
+dataflow propagation.
+Dataflow IO also has the benefit of being first-class, so
+we can do stuff like custom control flow/parallelism.

+**Q:** is it at all practical to have the syntax itself linearize evaluation and
+IO?